sacatrash/cs6450-labs/README.md

 3. Reproducibility [a few clear steps]

-    Step-by-step instructions to reproduce results
-    Hardware requirements and setup
+    Hardware setup:
-    Software dependencies and installation if anything more than go, etc Configuration parameters and their effects in particular if you've added "knobs"

 4. Reflections [1 to 4 paragraphs]

     The first thing we tried was integrating a 64 byte batch buffer to group operations and reduce the number of locks/unlocks.
 This resultedin about 400k-800k ops/s, up to 1 mil.
 By adjusting the buffer to up to 4096 elements, we are now able to achieve around 2 mil.We then replaced the stats with atomic types, removing the need to lock whenever updating the stats.
 We later applied this changeto the map, using go's sync.map structure.
 This change likely improved our results by about 20k, though we didn't precisely compare.

     There were some other things we tried but ended up abandoning as they didn't yield signfificant benefit.
+We tried to improve upon the batching structure by implementing a queue on the server, which would manually schedule processing RPCs with the idea that we may be able to achieve a higher average ops/s across all nodes by distributing the workload.
+While sound in theory, in practice we were only able to accomplish a single-threaded queue.
+If we were to multithread it, we would have run into complications with locks between the different queues and the different batches to run.

+    Another thing we attempted was getting around HTTP being used by RPC, by utilizing gRPC.
+While a solid protocol and simple to implement on top of our existing code, the end result saw lower ops/s by about 40k.
+We think that, given the local environment that the nodes run, as well as the type of data being processed, gRPC/protobuf was less ideal for handling batches of data over the network.

     What you learned from the assignment
     What optimizations worked well and why